There has been a lot of rumors regarding links in the last year or so.

 - You will have to optimize your YouTube channel beforehand and properly advertise your website.

 - Before you create a podcast focus on things that people are interested in.
-Still, try to find a keyword that is lucrative and rankable.
+Still, try to find terms that are lucrative and rankable.

 - Start a weekly show and make sure to promote your podcasts through all social media channels.
 This way you will have continuous traffic.